Wednesday, November 20, 2024

 WHAT INJUSTICE HAPPENED TO REV. CURITS GATEWOOD?

-Dr. Anthony T. Spearman and Rev. William J. Barber II, both former presidents of the North Carolina NAACP, are accused of orchestrating a scheme to fabricate sexual misconduct allegations against a prominent member in order to prevent him from a*suming the presidency of the NC NAACP.
+Dr. Anthony T. Spearman and Rev. William J. Barber II, both former presidents of the North Carolina NAACP, are accused of orchestrating a scheme to fabricate sexual misconduct allegations against a prominent member in order to prevent him from assuming the presidency of the NC NAACP.

 The purported intent of the former presidents was to undermine and thwart Rev. Curtis Gatewood’s candidacy for the state conference presidency in 2017 and 2019.
 It is alleged that former NC NAACP President Rev. William J. Barber II knowingly violated the organization’s constitution and bylaws by escorting Jazmyne Childs to a press conference in September 2019 to level unsubstantiated allegations against Rev. Gatewood.